Gambling in Yemen

 How Online Casinos Work

-At online casinos you can only gamble using your account balance.
+At most of the best online casinos you can only gamble using your account balance.
 This starts with making an initial deposit.
 Each bet you win causes your balance to increase.
 Each bet you lose causes your balance to decrease.
 At any time you can withdraw money out of your casino account.
 The websites I listed pay very fast.
 Withdrawals will reach your bitcoin wallet in minutes.
 Of course, using Yemeni rial (YER) to obtain bitcoin and converting bitcoin back to rial takes some effort.
 I conclude this article by explaining that as well as how bitcoin works.

 Bitcoin is very much like cash (paper money) in that whoever controls it owns it.
 However, as it is not cash there is a system in place that prevents people from creating fake bitcoins.
 The system that accomplishes this is highly robust and is the heart of how the technology works.